Krauthammer: If Obama convinces UN security council to agree to Iran deal, 'sanctions regime will be over'

 Syndicated columnist Charles Krauthammer said Friday on “Special Report with Bret Baier” that if President Obama gets the United Nations Security Council to agree to a deal the United States, along with its P5+1 partners, negotiates with the Iranians, the sanctions regime will, in essence, be over.

 S&P Dow Jones Indices says it has made a slew of changes to its stock market gauges.

 An investment banker and a St. Louis law firm are settling for up to $8.25 million in a lawsuit over bonding for a failed Missouri sweetener factory.

 More than a year after chemicals spilled into the drinking water for 300,000 people, state lawmakers have voted to peel back protections to prevent leaky tanks from threatening water supplies again.

 The market closed lower for a third-straight week, marking its longest losing streak in two months.

 Blue Bell has ordered a recall of some single-serve ice cream products after five people developed a foodborne illness in Kansas after eating the products.

 New Jersey this week issued its first standards for edible forms of medical marijuana, a move that could clear the way for the state's three dispensaries to start making and selling the products.

-Stocks that moved substantially or traded heavily Thursday on the New York Stock Exchange and the Nasdaq Stock Market: NYSE Wal-Mart Stores Inc. (WMT), down $2.77 to $83.52 The retailer reported better-than-expected fourth-quarter profit, but its revenue results fell short of Wall Street expectations.
+Stocks that moved substantially or traded heavily Friday on the New York Stock Exchange and the Nasdaq Stock Market: NYSE Aeropostale Inc., down 64 cents to $3.06 The teen clothing retailer reported mixed fourth-quarter results and provided a weak first-quarter outlook.